 Electricity: 1 bulb E14, 1 x 60 watt maximum, 110/220 volt.

 Any type of lamp can be used, but preferably a long clear light bulb.

 Designer: To be appraised.

 Manufacturer: To be appraised.

-Other versions: This 1970s agate table lamp was in all probabilty made in several sizes and colours.
+Other versions: This 1970s agate table lamp exists in several sizes and colours.
+Also made with a lampshade.
 Probably other minerals, corals and shells were used.

 These lamps are generally attributed to the famous Belgium artist Willy Daro (Les Nouveaux Ateliers Willy Daro SPRL, Brussels, Belgium), but in the beginning of the 1970s several light companies produced these lamps.
 Often made in Italy, France and Belgium.

 Most likely this lamp is not from his factory, though it was bought in Belgium and probably produced in this country.
 The lamps made by Wily Daro are made in a much higher quality.

 Below are 100% genuine Willy Daro lamps, the photos were taken from his sons website a couple of years ago.
 The website no longer exists.
 The company itself ended business in 1987.